 The proximity of the forest reserve to Mount Gambier has led to the town thriving in forestry, transportation and agriculture.
 The forested area offers numerous activities for visitors to enjoy against the background of undefiled nature, and away from the hustle and bustle of the city.

-Mount Gambier Forest Reserve Camping, Map & Address, SA
+Mount Gambier Forest Reserve, Map & Address, SA

 The floral biodiversity at the forest allows visitors to view various species of wild flowers.
 In addition, visitors touring the forest reserve can also spot a number of mammals, including the southern brown bandicoot, the eastern grey kangaroo and different species of possums.
 The beauty of the forest reserve is exemplified by the many species of butterflies that can be seen by visitors walking through the forest.